21 December 2014

 High quality reviews from leading experts are particularly welcome and they will be processed in high priority.

-The Editors of the International Journal of Medical Sciences recognize that many manuscripts rejected by top-tier journals are still outstanding.
-Our journal is willing to review and re-evaluate manuscripts rejected from journals such as the Nature journals, Cell Press journals, NEJM, Lancet journals, Annals of Internal Medicine, and other high impact journals.
+Previous reviews from high impact journals such as the Nature journals, Cell Press journals, NEJM, Annals of Internal Medicine, etc., may be re-considered in our journal.
 We encourage authors to provide a copy of previous reviewer's and editor's comments.
 These reviews and rebuttals need to be dated and within 6 months of the last submission date.
 Please include the prior reviews and your responses in the covering letter when making your submission.

 Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication will be returned to the authors at the initial stage.
 The remaining manuscripts go through a review process, and possible decisions are: accept as is, minor revision, major revision, or reject.
 Authors should submit back their revisions within 1 month in the case of minor revision, or 3 months in the case of major revision.
 To submit a revision please sign in here and use the submit button at the right side of page.
 Manuscripts with significant results are typically reviewed and published at the highest priority.